 an extreme cost associated with the trainer needed for the OJT customer because of the skill level, certification, or licensure required for the trainer.

-The VR Supervisor is required to document the approval and justifying reason for a higher percentage of reimbursement in a case note in RHW.
+The State Office Program Specialist for Employment Re-entry, Work Experience and Proprietary Schools is required to document the consultation in a case note in RHW.

 The VR counselor must negotiate a payment schedule that progressively decreases throughout the training period as the customer's skills increase.